Aikiro42/Project-45/docs/branch-changelogs/__direct_pushes__.md

   - /project45-guns-energy
   - /project45-guns-experimental
 - add the 'print()' function to project45util
+- add a projectile script that causes projectiles to execute different actionOnReaps depending on whether it surpassed the arming distance or not.

 # Changes (modders)
 - Passive init function is now called further down the main init function.

+# Comments
+- Kuva Bramma arrows were not given an arming distance; I've yet to decide how to balance this weapon -- for now, self-damage will be the tradeoff for using this unique weapon.